gpontecorvo/utilities/README.md

-# palforge
+# utilities
-A simple React app to create and save palindromes
+A place to put useful stuff